 Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland

 Everybody who drives to and from the airport via Reykjanesbraut road passes by the chapel in the lava, so keep an eye out for it when you see the aluminum smelter.

-The chapel is made of lava so it blends in with the lava field and not many people give this chapel a second glance.
-But once you know about it then you cannot pass it without looking for it in the lava.
+The chapel is made of lava, so it blends into the lava field, and not many people give it a second glance.
+But once you know about it, you cannot pass it without looking for it in the lava.

+Barbörukapella - the Chapel of St. Barbara in Kapelluhraun in SW-Iceland